This article has been updated from a previous version. The importance of ‘the home’ cannot be overst...

 When you find the best quote, secure your rate by talking to a licensed broker or agent.

-LowestRates.ca has all the info you need to make shopping for and setting up your mortgage a breeze, including how to find the best product and rate for your unique situation.
+LowestRates.ca has all the information you need to make shopping for and setting up your mortgage a breeze, including how to find the best product and rate for your unique situation.
 Our services lets you compare quotes from MCAP alongside 50+ other Canadian banks and brokers.
 Not only is it completely free, it takes just a few minutes of your time, with no obligation.

 A basic explanation is that a mortgage loan agreement is calculated using the expected length of time it will take you to pay back the amount in full, including interest.
 This is what’s known as the amortization period, and can last up to 30 years.
 When it comes to determining the interest you’ll pay on the loan amount, banks set their own terms, usually over a period of six months to 10 years.
 You’ll probably deal with multiple mortgage terms before you completely pay off your mortgage loan.